Learn the story of Laughlin House, its history, some fun facts, and its conversion to a premier downtown Bentonville, Arkansas inn.

 Laughlin House features richly appointed rooms with a mixture of Victorian charm, stately elegance, contemporary comfort and a sprinkling of whimsy.
 With original caramel-hued pine and oak woodwork, pine and oak floors, stained and etched glass, beautiful beamed ceilings and stunning craftsmanship, every room in the house will captivate guests and embrace them with luxury and the comforts of home.

-Wander through the shaded, park-like setting of the front and east yards featuring winding brick paths and beautiful maple and oak trees, or relax in the gazebo draped in wisteria vines.
+Wander through the shaded front and east yards featuring winding brick paths and beautiful maple and oak trees, or relax in the gazebo draped in wisteria vines.

 Laughlin House offers excellent lodging for small gatherings, including corporate retreats, girlfriend getaways, wedding parties, family reunions, sightseeing groups, bicycling teams, crafters and artists, and more.